Fever is a symptom, not a disease.

 The differential diagnosis for fever is quite broad, but in 85% of cases the cause is identified by a thorough history and physical examination.
 Important historical information includes the onset, magnitude, duration, pattern, any associated symptoms, travel within the past year, chronic illnesses, recent medication changes, recent hospitalizations, chemotherapy, radiotherapy, or the presence of indwelling vascular access devices or artificial heart valves.
 The age and overall health of the patient must be taken into account when taking the history and making medical decisions.

 The site of temperature recording should be noted, as rectal temperatures are more accurate and usually 1°C higher than oral temperatures.
 Rectal temperature should be taken in infants, children, and adults with significant tachypnea, tachycardia, or altered mental status (AMS).
 Heart rate (HR) and respiratory rate (RR) increase as fever rises.
-An increase in temperature of 1°C ...
+An ...